riceissa/computing-notes/vim.md

 before a feature-full Vim version gets installed.
 So that's why I've decided to add that extra line to force `nocompatible` at the start of my vimrc, even though it's not necessary in most variants of Vim.

+## Why no Vim plugins

+Starting maybe late 2024, I decided to stop using plugins for Vim.
+Instead, I just have a single vimrc file (currently around 350 lines) with all my configuration.
+Here I talk about some of the reasons I made this switch.

+- Supply chain attacks.
+Most Vim plugins are just repos on GitHub that are maintained by one person, or sometimes a small group of people.
+Theoretically GitHub could detect if a plugin is compromised, but I don't think GitHub has the resources to be checking these random repos with any regularity.
+Browser extensions have had issues where random companies buy the rights to the extension and then inject malicious code.
+Package repos for programming languages (like npm) have had supply chain attacks in recent years.
+I don't think Vim plugin authors are particularly exceptional compared to these other situations, so it seems like the safest thing to do is to not rely on plugins.

+  Even before I stopped using plugins, I had a system in place where I used specific commit hashes of each plugin, so that the plugin couldn't randomly get "upgraded" to some potentially malicious version (but of course, that means that if there's a security issues with a plugin, I won't get that update unless I manually grab the new commit hash).

+- Many plugins are kind of janky compared to base Vim.
+I've had problems with surround, gutentags, and splitjoin in particular, where I like the general thing that the plugin aims to do, but in some weird edge cases I run into problems and I don't really feel like reporting a bug or the project is unmaintained.

+  Sometimes, the plugins are essentially/unavoidably janky due to the way Vim exposes functionality to plugin authors (e.g. vim-repeat).

+- Lack of respect for user by changing stuff in backwards-incompatible ways.
+  This one mainly applies to fugitive.
+I got so used to typing `:Gwr` and then suddenly that stopped working and I had to type `:GWr` (with a capital W) instead.
+Or I was used to typing `:Gst` but then that stopped working and I had to type `:G` instead.
+(I might be recalling one of these incorrectly, but there was definitely something along these lines.)

+- Some plugins work well on Linux but not Windows, or less well on Windows.
+  Due to the way Git works on Windows, fugitive never worked well on Windows so I got into a habit of just using the GitBash terminal for all my git stuff.

+- Hassle of managing the installation; needing to get a plugin manager, then install the plugins.
+And now Vim has its own package system with `:packadd`, but it's even more annoying to use compared to vim-plug.
+And Neovim is now planning to add an even more advanced package manager that will probably work like vim-plug, but it won't be in Vim so then my configuration won't be compatible across Vim and Neovim.
+It's just a complete mess.

+I notice a pattern here where maybe it's fugitive that's the problem; but fugitive is also the most useful plugin probably, so it's tricky!